bemxio/mario-head/README.md

 Before building the project, verify the correctness of the [`Makefile`](Makefile), ensuring the [`CXX`](Makefile#L1) and [`WINDRES`](Makefile#L2) variables match your environment.
 For MSYS2 or Arch Linux, no changes are necessary.
 For other Linux distributions, adjust them accordingly.

-Finally, execute `make` (or `mingw-w64-i686-make`) in the repository's root directory to build the executable.
+Finally, execute `make` (or `mingw-w64-i686-make` if on MSYS2) in the repository's root directory to build the executable.

 ## Video